AlizaSaadi/LEAF---DATASETS/README.md

 ## Step 2 — Generate Local Outbreak Probabilities

 The trained XGBoost model predicts a monthly outbreak probability for every district.

-These probabilities become:

-- Source district probability
-- Target district probability

-within the network dataset.
+These probabilities are incorporated as node-level features for both source and target districts.
+Rather than using contemporaneous predictions, the network dataset incorporates lagged XGBoost outbreak probabilities together with lagged outbreak labels.
+This design ensures that all predictor variables correspond to information available before the prediction month, maintaining a realistic forecasting setting and preventing temporal leakage.
 ---

 ## Step 3 — Process Wind Data